pipoe2h/kubernetes-vagrant/README.md

 # kubernetes-vagrant
 This Vagrantfile is for the deployment of a Kubernetes platform with a single master and multiple nodes.
 This platform uses Canal as the CNI plug-in.

-In addition, the master server runs the NFS service to provide persistent storage for your pods.
-The path is <IP_master_server>:/var/nfs/kubernetes
+In addition, a NFS server provides persistent storage for your pods.
+The path is <IP_nfs_server>:/var/nfs/kubernetes

 Pre-requisites
 --------------